This post may contain affiliate links. Please see our disclosure policy.

 (full list of ingredients can be found in the recipe card at the bottom of this post)

 • Fresh lemon juice adds moisture, and acidity to the cake while the lemon zest packs the lemon flavor.
 We’re also using Almond extract for a subtle nuttiness that complements the lemony notes.
-Also, since baking can dull flavors, I’m using Lemon extract to ensure that you get a nice citrusy bite!
+Also, since baking can dull flavors, I’m using Lemon emulsion to ensure that you get a nice citrusy bite!

 • Fresh Blackberries, more importantly ripe blackberries, will give this cake the best flavor.
 We’re adding a little almond extract in the filling to enhance the blackberry flavor (trust me on this one!).
 Make my blackberry coffee cake next with any leftover blackberries.